CFGIndia20/team-28/DEVELOPERS.md

 ```

 ```
-# Go to the Apply-by-AI directory:
+# Go to the Nudge.ai directory:
 cd team-28
 ```